Courseiva

 MCQeasy

 Refer to the exhibit.
-A business analyst is documenting the system architecture.
+A business analyst is documenting a system architecture where incoming requests are routed to different backend services based on the URL path.
 Which functional requirement is implied by this configuration?

 A.The server must log all incoming requests.